 Francis Newton Souza — The ‘enfant terrible’ of Modern Indian Art

-Nishad Avari guides us through the life and art of one of India’s most important painters — illustrated with works offered in the South Asian Modern and Contemporary Art sale on 11 September in New York
+Nishad Avari guides us through the life and art of one of India’s most important painters — illustrated with works offered at Christie’s in New York this March

 Who was Francis Newton Souza?